MATH-1100-WBP02

 - Reading from the textbook: Section 10.3 (pages 716–720).

-- Exercises due on November 4 Thursday (submit these here on Canvas):
+- Exercises due on November 11 Monday (submit these on Canvas):

 - To turn